 Klaipeda is a Baltic Sea port and city in western Lithuania, ranked by population (around 150,000, metro over 205,00) Lithuania's 3rd largest (after the capital Vilnius, and Kaunas).
-The nearby Palanga is a picturesque seaside resort town with a 11-km long sandy beach, backed by pine woods and dunes.
+The nearby Palanga is a picturesque seaside resort town with an 11-km long sandy beach, backed by pinewoods and dunes.

 The settlement dates back from 7th century AD, but in 1252 was destroyed by the Teutonic Knights, who then constructed the Memelburg fortress.
 Held briefly by Sweden (1629-1635) and Prussia (1635-1919), the town became Memel's (East Prussia's) capital in 1920.
 In 1923, it was passed to Lithuania and renamed from Memel to Klaipeda.
 In 1939 it was occupied by Germany, and in 1945 incorporated into USSR's Lithuanian Soviet Socialist Republic.
 Since 1991, it is part of Lithuania.

-Following country's independence from Russia (1991) was founded the managing company "Klaipėda State Seaport Authority", responsible for port's infrastructure maintenance, development and modernisation.
-However, cargo and passenger shipping operations are managed by a separate terminal operators.
-Port's land and infrastructure are state-owned, with partial privatisization underway.
+Following the country's independence from Russia (1991) was founded the managing company "Klaipėda State Seaport Authority", responsible for the seaport's infrastructure maintenance, development and modernization.
+However, cargo and passenger shipping operations are managed by separate terminal operators.
+Port's land and infrastructure are state-owned, with partial privatization underway.

-Port Klaipėda (officially "Klaipeda State Seaport") has capacity to handle vessels with LOA length up to 250 m (820 ft), max draft 13,5 m (44 ft) and is served by two railway stations, plus highways connecting to Moscow Russia (via Kaunas-Vilnius and Minsk Belarus).
+Port Klaipeda (officially "Klaipeda State Seaport") has capacity to handle vessels with LOA length up to 250 m (820 ft), max draft 13,5 m (44 ft) and is served by two railway stations, plus highways connecting to Moscow Russia (via Kaunas-Vilnius and Minsk Belarus).
 Port's annual capacity in 2010 was over 31 million tons (cargo) and around 321,000 international ferry passengers shipped to/from Germany (Kiel, Mukran), Sweden (Åhus) and Denmark (Copenhagen, Fredericia).
-In 2011, the port handled 382,000 TEUs (containers) carried on boxships.
+In 2011, the port handled 382,000 TEU-containers carried on boxships.

-In the following years, the port authority company plans to make investments (EU-funded) in major infrastructure works, including breakwaters (rehabilitation and extensions), channel entrance dredging (widening and deepening), installing new monitoring fenders and steel moorings, current monitoring system, plus privatization of services.
+In recent years, the port authority company started to make investments (EU-funded) in major infrastructure works, including breakwaters (rehabilitation and extensions), channel entrance dredging (widening and deepening), installing new monitoring fenders and steel moorings, current monitoring system, plus privatization of services.

 Klaipeda cruise terminal

-Cruise ships and ferries in Klaipeda are served at the Pempininkai quay.
+Cruise ships and ferries in Klaipeda are served at Pempininkai Quay's Cruise Vessel Terminal.
 The facility (Central Klaipeda Terminal) is managed by UAB “Baltijos pervezimai", has address "40 Baltijos av.
 93270 Klaipeda.
 Lithuania", and is open 24 hours, 7 days a week.

 Port Klaipeda cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Klaipeda, Lithuania.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.